iiasa/felix_docs/2_2_appendix_regional_classification.md

 ---

 # Geographical Classifications of FeliX Regions
+This appendix provides the geographical classifications of five regions in the FeliX-R5.

 {: .note }
 >  **Lists of countries and/or economies in each region regionalized in FeliX**